kf-cuanschutz/CU-Anschutz-HPC-documentation/Anschutz_Data-transfer-hub/README.md

 and describe your particular case and we will determine if this transfer method is the most appropriate one for you.

 ## Warning:
 Most of Anschutz users do not need to use the data transfer hub to transfer their data to Alpine.
-This data transfer hub only applies to **very marginal cases**!
+This data transfer hub only applies to **marginal cases**!

 ## Procedure to access the hub, mount the server drive and initiate a data transfer: